nara256/mhz19_uart/README.md

 # How to use

 * Include this library to your Arduino IDE.
-* Wireing MH-Z19 sensor to your Arduino or ESP-WROOM-02
+* Wiring MH-Z19 sensor to your Arduino or ESP-WROOM-02

     MH-Z19 Vout to Arduino Vin(5V)
     MH-Z19 GND  to Arduino GND